Common name: Brush Box

 Description: Large to very large tree with rough brown bark on lower trunk and smooth pinkish brown bark on upper trunk and branches.

-Inflorescences 3–7-flowered cymes, usually borne in the axil of a caducous scale.
+Inflorescences 3–7-flowered cymes, usually borne in the axils of the caducous scales that make up the resting bud.
 Sepals 3–5 mm long, caducous or very rarely persistent.
 Petals circular, 6–9 mm long.
 Stamens very numerous, fascicles narrow, 10–20 mm long.

 Fruit turbinate to hemispherical, 8–12 mm diam.; seeds 2–3 mm long.